microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 Next, let's make the data context observable and add a button to the toolbox.

 The data context can be made observable by implementing [INotifyPropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged).
-Alternatively, Remote UI provides a convenient abstract class, `NotifyPropertyChangedObject`, that we can extend to reduce boilerplate code.
+Alternatively, *Remote UI* provides a convenient abstract class, `NotifyPropertyChangedObject`, that we can extend to reduce boilerplate code.

-A data context usually have a mix of readonly properties and observable properties.
+A data context usually has a mix of readonly properties and observable properties.
 The data context can be a complex graph of objects as long as they are marked with the `DataContract` and `DataMember` attributes and implement `INotifyPropertyChanged` as necessary.
 It is also possible to have [observable collections](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1).

 We also need to add a command to the data context.
-In Remote UI, commands implement `IAsyncCommand` but it is often easier to simply create an instance of the `AsyncCommand` class.
+In *Remote UI*, commands implement `IAsyncCommand` but it is often easier to simply create an instance of the `AsyncCommand` class.

 `IAsyncCommand` differs from [ICommand](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand) in two ways:
-1. The `Execute` method is replaced with `ExecuteAsync` because everything in Remote UI is async!
+1. The `Execute` method is replaced with `ExecuteAsync` because everything in *Remote UI* is async!
 1. The `CanExecute(object)` method is replaced by a `CanExecute` property.
 The `AsyncCommand` class takes care of making `CanExecute` observable.

-It's important to note that Remote UI doesn't support event handlers, so all notifications from the UI to the extension must be implemented through databinding and commands.
+It's important to note that *Remote UI* doesn't support event handlers, so all notifications from the UI to the extension must be implemented through databinding and commands.

 This is the resulting code for `MyToolWindowData`.
 ```CSharp